A first Father’s Day is an opportunity to reconnect with your partner and celebrate them for embarking on this parenthood journey with you.

 - Gift him a “New Dad” kit – whatever you think that means for the dad in your life.
 Go sentimental (a sweet frame just waiting for a baby photo) or funny (Advil) – or both!

-- Plan a “babymoon” getaway – even if that just means renting an Airbnb for a night.
+- Plan a “babymoon” getaway – whether that's renting a local Airbnb for a night or going on a big adventure.

 - Have a movie night with a father-related film like Juno, Knocked Up, Look Who’s Talking, Big Fish, Parenthood, Field of Dreams, To Kill A Mockingbird, or The Pursuit of Happyness.
 You can even make it a movie marathon!